Wildlife at Lyme

 The Rangers are currently being trained, as a license is required to carry out nest box checks, doing so without the right training can cause the birds to abandon the nest.

-This is essential conservation work that is being done by the Rangers and their hard work and dedication and your support helps it continue.
+Thi essential conservation work that is carried out by the Rangers and their dedication and your support helps it continue.

 Lyme is home to a number of veteran trees of different species.
 The oldest oak tree is 550 years old.
 The reason these trees are so important is because they support so many animals, insects and fungi - sometimes up to 260 species.